StreamActions/StreamActions/CONTRIBUTING.md

  * Version Changer 2022 - Assists with performing a synchronized version number change across the entire project
  * Project System Tools 2022 - Adds an optional window that can log the build process

- Our included _.editorconfig_ and _StreamActions.ruleset_ files will setup Visual Studio to guide you through the style requirements.
+ Our included _.editorconfig_ file will setup Visual Studio to guide you through the style requirements.

  Our included _CodeMaid.config_ will setup CodeMaid to correct some common issues on save.